Skip to content

 Three structural mismatches between universities and commercial coworking software.

 Universities aren’t coworking spaces with a different logo.
 They are tiered communities operating on academic calendars, with sponsor obligations that commercial tools were never designed for.
-These are the three patterns we see across 12 hub programs.
+The same three patterns come up in every hub program.

 • Mixed access chaos